sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/rAmamAtyaH/svarameLakalAnidhiH.md

 *Sudha-Vikritha Svaras*

-  32-33- These seven [Svaras](# "As indicated in verses 27 to 30."), beginning with Shadja, are called *Sudha* Svaras.
+  32-33- These seven Svaras[^19], beginning with Shadja, are called *Sudha* Svaras.
 While, the *Vikritha* Svaras are also seven.
 In all, there are fourteen Svaras—Sudha and Vikritha.

+[^19]: "As indicated in verses 27 to 30."

 *A Second Objection*